pytorch/torchchat/docs/distributed.md

 ## Enabling Distributed torchchat Inference

 To enable distributed inference, use the option `--distributed`.
-In addition, `--tp <num>` and `--pp <num>` allow users to specify the types of parallelism to use.
+In addition, `--tp <num>` and `--pp <num>` allow users to specify the types of parallelism to use (where tp refers to tensor parallelism and pp to pipeline parallelism).

 <!--
 [skip default]: begin